SamagraX-Stencil/stencil-web/README.md

 6. Open a pull request.

 Please ensure your code adheres to the project's coding standards and passes all tests before submitting a pull request.
+ We expect all the code to come with their test cases using React Testing Library.
+Attach the build pass code and the test pass with the PR

+## Creation of Molecule

+There are multiple molecules present in the packages folder which houses the building blocks for our application.

+Checkout the project and it's structure from there and you can start the implementation for it.
+All the molecules are in the packages folder.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for using My Monorepo!
+Thank you for using our Stencil-Web!
 If you have any questions or feedback, feel free to open an issue.